 What is the Elimination Phase?

-The low FODMAP diet is broken down into three phases: elimination, reintroduction, and then modified low FODMAP diet.
-The elimination or restriction phase is the initial phase of the diet where the goal is to significantly reduce or completely resolve your IBS symptoms through lowering the amount of FODMAPs you eat (5).
-To achieve this we need you to remove all high FODMAP foods from your diet and focus on eating low FODMAP foods instead.
+The low FODMAP diet is broken down into three phases: elimination (or low FODMAP phase), re-challenge and reintroduction, and then adapted FODMAP diet.
+The elimination or restriction phase is the initial phase of the low FODMAP diet where the goal is to significantly reduce your IBS symptoms through lowering the amount of FODMAPs you eat (5).
+To achieve this we need you to remove all high FODMAP foods from your diet and focus on eating low FODMAP foods and serving sizes instead.

-It is recommended that you only stay in the elimination phase for a 2 to 8 week period while you gain symptom control (6, 7, 8).
-Due to the complexity of the low FODMAP diet, a 2 week elimination period is sometimes not long enough, as it can a few weeks before you stop accidentally consuming high FODMAP foods.
+It is recommended that you only stay in the restrictive phase for a 2 to 6 week period while you gain symptom control (6 7 8).
 Once your symptoms are under control you can then start the reintroduction phase with the guidance of your dietitian.
+It’s important that you reintroduce some high FODMAP foods back into your diet as they are important for long term gut health.

 Where do you find low FODMAP food lists & serving size information?